pulumi/examples/azure-nextgen-py-virtual-data-center/README.md

 1. Once you have both Production and Disaster Recovery stacks (ideally in paired regions), you can connect their hubs using Global (between regions) VNet Peering:

+    Required:
     ```bash
     $ pulumi stack select prod
-    $ pulumi config set org <your Pulumi organization>
     $ pulumi config set peer dr
     $ pulumi up
     $ pulumi stack select dr
-    $ pulumi config set org <your Pulumi organization>
     $ pulumi config set peer prod
     $ pulumi up
     ```
+    Optional (for each stack):
+    ```bash
+    $ pulumi config set org         organization
+    $ pulumi config set project     project
+    ```
-    Note: it isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program, which is why you need to set the `org` configuration variable for each stack that needs to peer with another stack.
+    Note: you may specify another organization and/or project (hub and spoke names should be the same).
+It isn't yet [possible](https://github.com/pulumi/pulumi/issues/2800) to discover the Pulumi organization from within the program.

     If you later destroy a stack, you need to remove the corresponding `peer` variable in the other stack and run `pulumi up`.
 If you want to tear down the peerings, you should remove the `peer` variables in both stacks and run `pulumi up`: